Eonasdan/tempus-dominus/index.md

 downloadUrl: dist/bootstrap-datetimepicker-v0.0.1.zip
 ---
 ### Introduction
-Simple date/time picker component based on the work of [Stefan Petre](http://www.eyecon.ro/bootstrap-datepicker/), with contributions taken from Andrew Rowls(@eternicode) and (@jdewit).
+Simple date/time picker component based on the work of [Stefan Petre](http://www.eyecon.ro/bootstrap-datepicker/), with contributions taken from [Andrew Rowls](https://github.com/eternicode) and (https://github.com/jdewit).

 ### Usage
 The following html will produce a widget similar to the demo above: